MV Sun Sea incident: Aftermath

-In May 2018, Public Works and Government Services of Canada issued Letter of Interest for vessel Disposal scheduled to be complete by March 31, 2019.
+In May 2018, Public Works and Government Services of Canada issued a Letter of Interest for vessel disposal scheduled to be completed by March 31, 2019.
 As of August 2019, the vessel was moved to the Nanaimo Shipyard.
 The disposal contract was awarded to Canadian Maritime Engineering of Victoria, British Columbia for scrapping.
-Entire ship-breaking was completed in December 2019.
+Ship-breaking was completed in December 2019.

 Passengers

 As of May 18, 2012, the majority of the passengers had been released, with refugee claims in progress.
 Two were in police custody, three were in Canada Border Services Agency detention, nineteen had been given deportation orders for alleged crimes, six had been accepted as refugees, and six had had their claims rejected.

 At least one of the passengers from Sun Sea who was deported from Canada was detained and tortured by Sri Lankan authorities.
 In July 2011, Sathyapavan Aseervatham, one of the passengers on Sun Sea, was deported from Canada to Sri Lanka, where he was arrested by authorities upon his arrival and detained for over one year.
-After his releases from custody, Aseervatham provided an affidavit to his Canadian lawyer outlining the physical and psychological torture he suffered while detained in a Sri Lankan prison.
+After his release from custody, Aseervatham provided an affidavit to his Canadian lawyer outlining the physical and psychological torture he suffered while detained in a Sri Lankan prison.
 This affidavit was provided to the Refugee Protection Division in private proceedings for other Sun Sea migrant hearings.
 It was later discovered that Canadian immigration authorities had shared this confidential affidavit with the Sri Lankan authorities who allegedly tortured Aseervatham.
 He was subsequently killed in Sri Lanka when an unknown motorist struck him on the street.

-Kirushna Kumar Kanagaratnam was another passenger murdered sometime late in 2015, being one of a number of men killed by serial killer Bruce McArthur in Toronto.
+Kirushna Kumar Kanagaratnam was another passenger who was murdered sometime late in 2015, being one of a number of men killed by serial killer Bruce McArthur in Toronto.
 His refugee claim, too, had been denied.